 James M. O’Brien (b.1989) is an avid outdoorsman who has spent the majority of his time living among the rural New Hampshire and Hudson Valley scenery.
-O’Brien was inspired by the British and American romantic landscape painters of 18th and 19th centuries.
+O’Brien was inspired by the British and American romantic landscape painters of the 18th and 19th centuries.

 In 2007, he began his studies at the New Hampshire Institute of Art graduating four years later with summa cum laude.
 O’Brien soon began exhibiting his work across the New England area and taking on commissioned projects across the United States focusing on landscape.